Screenwriting Pitfall #5: First Pages

 - Secondary storylines take over.

 - Dated.
-If the script is somehow dated, and it’s not suppose to be a period piece.
+If the script is somehow dated, and it’s not supposed to be a period piece.

 - Groaning inducements.
 If anything in a script makes me jump out of the storyline, and either groan or roll my eyes, it’s a pass.
 This usually happens with dialogue.